ROT13 Encoder/Decoder

 Tips & Best Practices

-ROT13 is its own inverse - encoding twice returns the original text
+Applying ROT13 twice returns the original text

 Frequently Asked Questions